alexander-braun/minesweeper/README.md

 ## Key Features

 - Play classic minesweeper
-- Save results to the bestlist
+- Save results to the survivorlist